phyntom/leaderboard/TDD_FINAL.md

 - Game logic or in-game features unrelated to the leaderboard data display.
 - Authentication,Authorization and token generation services handled by identity team
 - Data storage and management of leaderboard data
+- Pagination for displayed leaderboard data.
+This will only be provided as an optional feature in case the data to display may increase according to the requirements
 ## Architecture/Design
 <!---
 Description of the architecture and diagrams.
 Feel free to add additional subheadings as needed, such as Alternatives